 \subsection{Optimal mapping for bank conflict avoidance}

 For different shapes of matrix-matrix multiplications, different $f_m$/$f_n$/$f_k$ can be chosen to avoid shared memory bank conflicts.
-For example, in order to perform an $m = 25$, $n=5$, $k=4$ matrix-matrix multiplication, we use the four warps for the DMMA instruction with the following maps:
+For example, in order to perform an $m = 25$, $n=5$, $k=4$ matrix-matrix multiplication, we use four warps for the DMMA instruction with the following maps:

 When each thread (also referred to as a lane in a warp) in a warp loads (stores) an 8-byte word from (to) the shared memory, the load (store) is done in two accessing phases.
 In the first phase, lanes 0--15 load (store) from (to) shared memory with each lane occupying two shared memory banks; in the second phase, lanes 16--31 do the same.
 As a result, if the first or the second half of the warp accesses 16 distinct shared memory banks during one 8-byte shared memory access, there is no shared memory bank conflict.
 With the maps shown in (\ref{eq:fm-fn-fk}), each lane of a warp accesses one 8-byte FP64 number for \texttt{a0}, \texttt{b0}, \texttt{c0} and \texttt{c1}.
-Figure~\ref{fig:smem-banks} depicts the shared memory banks being accessed during the two access phases for matrices A, B and C. There are no shared memory bank conflicts for any of these accesses.